 Even now, the adoption of green investment vehicles in the market is still hindered by factors such as high transaction costs, or the cost of obtaining a green label certification, and high minimum investment size, or the required minimum value of investment.
 But blockchain technology opens the doors for addressing these long-standing barriers.

-With blockchain, security token offerings (STOs) have recently emerged.
-These are representations of digital tokens on a blockchain platform.
-STOs increase both the demand and supply of green investments.
-On the demand side, the enhanced transparency brought by blockchain encourages more investors and donors, while on the supply side, STOs bring significantly smaller investment sizes and allows small- to medium-sized enterprises to finance projects.
+With blockchain, tokenized Real World Assets (RWA) have recently emerged.
+These are real asset representation represented through digital tokens on a blockchain platform.
+This increase has manifested both onthe demand and supply of green investments.
+On the demand side, the enhanced transparency brought by blockchain encourages more investors and donors, while on the supply side, tokenizd assets bring significantly smaller investment sizes and allows small- to medium-sized enterprises to finance projects.

 In this way, tokenizing assets, when run on sustainable blockchains, can make a huge difference both in investor portfolios and the environment.

 Cryptocurrencies are also making the move towards sustainability.
 Although many think of Bitcoin as synonymous with cryptocurrency, the world of crypto is so much bigger than that.
 Since its creation in 2009, more and more cryptocurrencies have been created, key among them being Ethereum and Ripple.
 And as of January this year, there are an estimated 4,000 kinds of cryptocurrencies around the globe.

 Here are just a few of the rising eco-friendly cryptocurrencies.